 Dayan and Israel’s Nuclear Power

-Israel’s nuclear policy was a central issue in the first four decades of Israel’s existence.
-The common assumption is that Israel has nuclear capabilities, having crossed the nuclear threshold in 1966 or so.
-To this day, Israel has not signed the Nuclear Nonproliferation Treaty (NPT) and all governments to date have adopted a policy of nuclear ambiguity.
+Israel’s nuclear policy was pivotal in its first four decades of existence.
+It is believed that Israel has nuclear capabilities, having crossed the nuclear threshold around 1966, although Israel has never signed the Nuclear Nonproliferation Treaty (NPT).
+To date, all Israeli governments have adopted a policy of nuclear ambiguity.
+Nonetheless, the factor of Israel’s possible nuclear capabilities has resonated powerfully throughout the Middle East and the world.

-Without a doubt, Moshe Dayan, whose influence on most important decisions between the 1950s and late 1970s was significant, participated in articulating this policy.
 The nuclear issue has dramatic ramifications for Israel’s and its enemies’ strategic decisions.
-For example, how might the knowledge that Israel possessed nuclear power have affected the campaigns with Egypt and Syria in the Yom Kippur War?
-Is it possible that those nations decided to strive for relatively limited goals because of the assumption that Israel possessed the doomsday weapon?
-We can’t answer that with certainty, because we do not know what information Israel had and there is no information at all about its enemies’ decision making.
+For example, how might the possibility that Israel possessed nuclear power have affected the campaigns with Egypt and Syria in the Yom Kippur War?
+Is it possible that these nations decided to strive for relatively limited goals assuming that Israel possessed the doomsday weapon?
+There is no certain answer to these questions.

+We can assume that Moshe Dayan, who had a significant influence on important decisions between the 1950s and late 1970s, helped shape this policy.

-Therefore, in contrast to the other chapters of this book, which are based on official archival materials, notes, summaries, and first-hand testimony, the overview of the nuclear issue is based mostly on second- and third-hand testimony and various hypotheses, circumstantial evidence, and foreign press publications, which in turn are also derived from sources whose reliability is unclear.
+In the absence of any accessible documentation about Israel’s nuclear activity, this overview of the nuclear issue is based mostly on second- and third-hand testimony and various hypotheses, circumstantial evidence, and foreign press publications, which in turn are also derived from sources whose reliability is unclear.
 Therefore, everything stated on the subject must be evaluated very carefully.
-It is a summary of open source knowledge with insufficient basis in hard fact.
-Nonetheless, because of the importance of the topic, I felt it was important to present it.
+However, given the importance and impact of the topic, it should be addressed to the extent possible.